 Viral Fever In Children - Symptoms, Treatment, Protection Tips

 With it though, come some illnesses that we are now familiar with.
-The increased humidity and dampness promotes multiplication and spread of several bacteria and viruses.
-These illnesses could be- mosquito borne fevers like dengue and malaria, gastrointestinal infections, cold and flu and other nonspecific viral illnesses.
+The increased humidity and dampness promote multiplication and spread of several bacteria and viruses.
+These illnesses could be- mosquito-borne fevers like dengue and malaria, gastrointestinal infections, cold and flu, and other nonspecific viral illnesses.
 These affect babies and young children more easily given their underdeveloped immune system.

 Symptoms of Viral Fever

-The main symptom of a viral infection is, as the name implies, is fever.
+The main symptom of a viral infection is, as the name implies, is a fever.
 This may vary from being a once a day episode only to recurrent high fever depending on the type of infection.
-There maybe associated chills, sore throat, diarrhea, fatigue, skin rash, a runny nose or congestion.
+There may be associated chills, sore throat, diarrhea, fatigue, skin rash, a runny nose or congestion.